tristanlatr/WPWatcher/README.md

 quiet=No

 # Set yes to print wpscan out put every time
-# If any alert, will email full wpscan output as well
+# Will email full wpscan output as well
 verbose=No
 ```
 ## Scan Run